`bayesmsm` for longitudinal data without right-censoring

 estimates causal effect of

 time-varying treatments.
-It uses subject-specific treatment assignmennt
+It uses subject-specific treatment assignment

 weights weights calculated using bayesweight